 Since the entire PowerShift transmission will need to be replaced in the event of failure, it will be an expensive repair - anywhere from $2,000 to $4,000 if you take it to a mechanic.

-There is no way to completely fix a PowerShift transmission, since it’s an inherent flaw of the transmission design.
-While some people have fewer issues, there are almost no owners who’ve managed to avoid issues altogether and problems only become more pronounced as the vehicle gets older.
+There is no way to completely fix a PowerShift transmission since it’s an inherent flaw of the transmission design.
+While some people have fewer issues, there are almost no owners who’ve managed to avoid problems altogether, and issues only become more pronounced as the vehicle gets older.

-If you take it into a Ford dealership, they can try to reprogram the power train control module to reduce the severity of transmission problems, but most customers report that this was not sufficient to fix the problem.
+If you take it into a Ford dealership, they can try to reprogram the powertrain control module to reduce the severity of transmission problems.
+Still, most customers report that this was insufficient to fix the problem.

-Avoid buying a used Ford Focus made from 2012-2016.
+Avoid buying a used Ford Focus made from 2012 to 2016.
 These have unreliable PowerShift transmissions.

-Stick to buying used Ford Focuses from 2017 or newer - Ford has fixed the transmission in newer (2017 and later) models.
+Stick to buying used Ford Focuses from 2017 or newer - Ford has fixed the transmission in more recent (2017 and later) models.
 Owners of these models report drastically fewer problems with their transmissions.
-Check out our free CoPilot Compare tool for the easiest way to search newer-model Ford Focuses in your area.
+Check out our free CoPilot Compare tool for the easiest way to search newer-model Ford Focus models in your area.

-If you want to risk purchasing a used Ford Focus that has the PowerShift automatic, an extended warranty to protect yourself would be highly encouraged as replacing the transmission can cost you well over $2000.
+If you want to risk purchasing a used Ford Focus with the PowerShift automatic, an extended warranty to protect yourself would be highly encouraged.
+Replacing the transmission can cost you well over $2,000.

-With any used car purchase, we highly recommend getting an independent pre-purchase inspection from a local mechanic.
-They cost $100-$200, but can save you thousands by catching problems before you sign the paperwork.
+We highly recommend getting an independent pre-purchase inspection from a local mechanic with any used car purchase.
+They cost $100-$200 but can save you thousands by catching problems before signing the paperwork.

 The CoPilot car shopping app takes the guesswork out of buying a used car.
-Tell us exactly what you’re looking for (like a 2017 or newer Ford Focus) and we’ll create a personalized list of best buys.
+Tell us exactly what you’re looking for (like a 2017 or newer Ford Focus) and we’ll create a personalized list of hidden gems & great buys.
 CoPilot searches every online and in-person dealership in your area, then shows you the best deals on cars that match your preferences.